Since many of us are still working from home, we thought that a roundup of best places for lunch near Roman Road might come in handy.

 Luckily for us, we live in a multicultural area so there is no need to get tired of the same old thing.
-With Carribean, Turkish, British, Cockney, Moroccan and Italian options, we can travel the world without leaving the Roman.
+With Carribean, Turkish, Thai, British, Cockney, Moroccan and Italian options, we can travel the world without leaving the Roman.
 Looking for something healthy?
 Check.
 Craving something filling?
 Check.
 Want a cosy hub to escape your make-shift office?
 Check.
 Need to grab-and-go? … you get the drift.
 We’ve got all bases covered.
 Enjoy!

 Sazzy & Fran